GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex2.md

     2. Open the QuickOSM plugin by clicking on the `Vector` menu -> `QuickOSM` -> `QuickOSM`
     3. Click on `Quick query`.
-    4. In the table, add "amentiy" as the key and "hospital" as the value.
+    4. In the table, add "amenity" as the key and "hospital" as the value.
 This query will return hospital data.
     5. Click on the green plus icon to add another line to the table.
 In this line select “OR” in the small dropdown menu on the left-hand side of the